 Lynn Jawitz, owner of Florisan Wedding and Event Design in New York City, warns against the danger of wet leaves at your outdoor fall wedding.
 Why?
 Because they're slippery!
 "If you'd rather your guests not break a leg or a hip, make sure any surfaces you'll be walking on are safe in or after the rain, particularly tiled patios and leafy paths."
 She also suggests having your florist check out the wind situation, especially for tall pedestal or tripod ceremony pieces.
 "Use flexibility in bringing them down to earth if necessary."

-Do have a plan B for low temps
+Do Have a Plan B for Low Temperatures

 According to Arreguin and Burton, a cool fall wedding definitely calls for warm cocktail options (hot toddies, anyone?) and a fully stocked tea and coffee station with all the fixings.
 To avoid any last-minute chaos, wedding planner Tracie Domino, founder of Tracie Domino Events, advises purchasing a bunch of inexpensive pashminas (or wraps, blankets, etc.) in your wedding colors in advance and have them available for your guests to cozy up in.